tybug/hypothesis/hypothesis-python/docs/reference/integrations.rst

 expected and the actual value?  how many queries did it take to find a solution? - Hypothesis makes this easy.

-:func:`~hypothesis.event` accepts a string label, and optionally a string or int or float observation associated with it.
+|event| accepts a string label, and optionally a string or int or
+float observation associated with it.
 All events are collected and summarized in :ref:`statistics`, as well as included on a per-test-case basis in our observations.

-:func:`~hypothesis.target` is a special case of numeric-valued events: as well as recording them in observations, Hypothesis will try to maximize the targeted value.
+|target| is a special case of numeric-valued events: as well as
+recording them in observations, Hypothesis will try to maximize the targeted value.
 Knowing that, you can use this to guide the search for failing inputs.